 This post contains affiliate links.
 Read my disclosure policy here.

 That’s a bonus!
-You could eat this from a cup just like dairy free frozen yogurt.
+You could eat this from a cup just like strawberry frozen yogurt.
 Use yogurt toppings such as ground up almonds and little bits of fresh strawberries and celebrate #TopItTuesday.

 - As I mentioned above ground almonds or finely chopped strawberries would be great.
 But there’s more!